farzanyazdanjou/coconut-open-api-js/README.md

 - `add(appointment: number)`

-Add the currently supplied attendees to the given appointment. _(not publicly available yet)_
+Add the currently supplied attendees to the given appointment.

 - `at(location: number)`